-In adherence to ethical guidelines (Afyon Kocatepe University Local Ethics Committee for Animal Experiments-date: April 14, 2021; no: 49533702/48), 80 Wistar albino rats (40 male, 40 female) were used.
+In accordance with ethical guidelines outlined in the Guide for the Care and Use of Laboratory Animals, humane treatment was ensured for all experimental animals, and approval was obtained from the Local Ethics Committee for Animal Experiments at Afyon Kocatepe University (date: April 14, 2021; no: 49533702/48).
+A total of 80 Wistar albino rats (40 male, 40 female) were utilized for the study.
 The experimental animal study's sample size and power calculation were meticulously performed to ensure adequate statistical power.
 With a total of 80 rats earmarked for distribution into 5 groups (0, 1.25, 2.5, 3.75 ve 5 mL/cage), each having a specified target sample size of 16, analysis of variance (ANOVA) was conducted with the aspiration of achieving an 80% power level at a significance threshold of 0.05.
 In compliance with the 3R principle and adherence to ARRIVE guidelines, the calculation factored in potential animal losses, resulting in a conservative sample size determination of n=16/per group.
 The animals of both genders were equally distributed into cages (n=8) using random sampling.
 They were acclimated for 10 days, kept under controlled environmental conditions, and provided unrestricted access to water and feed.
 The study lasted 35 days.
 The rats were administered the extract through their drinking water, with concentrations ranging from 0 to 5 mL per cage, calculated as a percentage of the total volume.
 On the last day, rats were euthanized.
 Blood samples were collected into K3EDTA tubes with a 5-8 mL volume.
 The tubes were centrifuged at 2,500 rpm for 10 minutes at +4 °C. Blood samples were assayed on the collection day, and liver and kidney tissues were extracted from the animals, rinsed with PBS (pH: 7.4), and stored at -20 °C until further assays.